madeira threads and sustainability in custom embroidery

 As a branding tool embroidery will last longer (essentially it will outlast the garment) and it is less damaging to the environment and more durable than alternative such as screen-printing, direct-to-fabric printing, sublimation and direct-to-garment vinyl printing.

-The rag trade in all its incantations is not renown for its environmental awareness or its sustainability.
+The rag trade in all its incantations is not renowned for its environmental awareness or its sustainability.

 As a member of this industry, we at ACE Embroidery/Patches are doing everything we can to be as sustainable and environmentally aware as possible.